 - Parents are not to drop their student(s) off prior to 7:16 a.m. - Two busses will unload at a time in the designated area. - Students must report to their first period class upon arrival. - Students who need breakfast can get their food and go directly to First period. - Weather permitting, students should wait for parents outside. - Consider a schedule that limits access, if at all, to lockers to keep traffic in the hallways within social distancing protocols. - If family members deliver items for students during the school day, they will be advised where to leave the item.

 Class Configuration

-- Sanitizer stations available. - Desks are spaced six feet apart. - All classrooms will be equipped with polycarbonate dividers. - Each department will follow social distancing guidelines to determine classroom setup and protocols (e.g. Art, P.E., FACS, Music, Science, Technology).
+- Sanitizer stations available.

+- Desks are spaced three feet apart.

+- Each department will follow social distancing guidelines to determine classroom setup and protocols (e.g. Art, P.E., FACS, Music, Science, Technology).

 Hall Traffic